 Tom's total gross earnings: $632.00 + $52.72 = $684.72

-Sam is a sales administrator who agreed to a weekly salary of $600 regardless of how many overtime hours she works.
-She has a fluctuating workweek.
-However, under the FLSA, her agreement does not waive her right to overtime pay.
-Last week she worked 44 hours and was awarded a commission of $350.
+Sam is a call center employee who agreed to weekly pay of $600.
+She works fluctuating hours every week.
+Under the FLSA, her agreement does not waive her right to overtime pay.
+Last week she worked 44 hours and was also awarded a commission of $50.

-Any employer who violates unpaid overtime compensation laws may be liable for both the shortfall and the amount due to employees.
+Any employer who violates overtime compensation laws may be liable for backpay to the employee as well as damages and fines.
 Visit the Department of Labor for more information regarding wages and hours worked.

-Paycor’s Time & Attendance software can help track and predict overtime expenses.
+Paycor Time can help track and predict overtime expenses.
 With the overtime dashboard, you can monitor the amount spent and break it down by department, manager or location, helping you to make better decisions about labor costs.

 Stay Up to Date